Josef von Sternberg: Blonde Venus: 1932

 The movie is ostensibly about the devotion of a mother for her child, a subject that Sternberg uses to dramatize the traumas of his own childhood and his harsh experiences as a transient laborer in his youth.
 With Blonde Venus, Sternberg reached his apogee stylistically.
 A film of great visual beauty achieved through multiple layers of evocative décor where style displaces and transcends personal characterizations.

 Between the highly episodic narrative, disparate locales, and an unimpressive supporting cast, the movie is frequently dismissed by critics.

 Blonde Venuss "camp" designation is attributable in part to the outrageous and extremely stylized "Hot Voodoo" nightclub sequence.
 Dietrich, the beauty, assumes the role of the beast and emerges from an ape costume.

 Paramount's expectations for Blonde Venus were out of proportion to realities of declining theatre attendance.
 Though not an unprofitable picture, the less than robust critical acclaim weakened the studio's commitment to sustaining further Sternberg-Dietrich creations.

 At odds with Paramount and their individual contracts nearly expired, Sternberg and Dietrich privately conceived of forming an independent production company in Germany.
 Studio executives were suspicious when Sternberg offered no objections when Dietrich was scheduled to star in director Rouben Mamoulian's The Song of Songs (1933) in the final weeks of her term.
 When Dietrich balked at the assignment, Paramount quickly sued her for potential losses.
 Courtroom testimony revealed that she was preparing to abscond to Berlin to pursue filmmaking with Sternberg.
 Paramount prevailed in court, and Dietrich was required to remain in Hollywood and complete the film.
 Any hopes for such a venture were dashed when the National Socialists were ushered into power in January 1933 and Sternberg returned to Hollywood in April 1933.
 Abandoning their plans for independent filmmaking, both Sternberg and Dietrich reluctantly signed a two-film contract with the studio on May 9, 1933.

-Reacting to Paramount's increasing coolness towards his films and to the general disarray that plagued studio management since 1932, Sternberg prepared to make one of his most monumental movies: The Scarlett Empress, a "relentless excursion into style" that would antagonize Paramount and mark the onset of a distinct phase in his creative output.
+Reacting to Paramount's increasing coolness towards his films and to the general disarray that plagued studio management since 1932, Sternberg prepared to make one of his most monumental movies: The Scarlet Empress, a "relentless excursion into style" that would antagonize Paramount and mark the onset of a distinct phase in his creative output.